gainskills/Kex-Zh-Blog/content/post/2018-01-25-run-paloalto-vm-on-eve-unl-virtualbox-osx.md

 reward: true
 URL: "/2018/01/25/run-paloalto-vm-on-eve-unl-virtualbox-osx/"
 ---
 I tried to run Palo Alto on EVE/Virtualbox/Apple MAC OS and found it fails to start the Palo Alto Firewall.
 So I decided to find the root cause.
-(EVE suggests the users to use VMware, I used VirtualBox instead because I don’t have a VMware Fusion license)
+(EVE suggests the users use VMware, I used VirtualBox instead because I don’t have a VMware Fusion license)

 1. I went through EVE logs 1st.